-The Feedback Wizard (FW) is essentially a unique, professional, secure & efficient method whereby the administrator of the site can bundle together a specific set of images, documents, files or links - and effectively present to a client a simple and easy to follow process that allows them to provide formalized and focused feedback.
+The Feedback Wizard (FW) is essentially a unique, professional, secure & efficient method wherein the administrator of the site can bundle together a specific set of images, documents, files or links - and effectively present to a client a simple and easy-to-follow process that allows them to provide formalized and focused feedback.

-To create a Feedback Wizard (FW), you will first start by defining which items it will contain, and what type of feedback you would like to see from your client.
+To create a Feedback Wizard (FW), you need to start with defining which items your FW will contain, and what type of feedback you would like to see from your client.
 You can even define the number and content of the feedback choices.
-When you have made these choices and configured them, you would then proceed to upload each item that will be contained in the wizard for feedback.
+When you have made these choices and configured, you can then proceed to upload each item that will be contained in the wizard for feedback.

-If, for example, you are a Landscape Architect firm, you may want to upload 3-5 sketches of the proposed project with this client.
-First, you may upload the zoomed out birds-eye view of the landscaping, giving the choices of APPROVE, DISAPPROVE and LET'S DISCUSS FURTHER ( these choices can be customized by using the Feedback Type interface ).
-The next item may be a profile view of the front lawn, the next a transverse profile of the pool and deck, and so on.
-Each item would require the client to make a feedback choice, and offer them the option of leaving comments about each individual item.
+If you are a Landscape Architect firm, you may upload 3-5 sketches of the proposed project with this client.
+First, you may upload the zoomed out birds-eye view of the landscaping, giving the choices of APPROVE, DISAPPROVE and LET'S DISCUSS FURTHER (these choices can be customized by using the Feedback Type interface).
+The next item may be a profile view of the front lawn, then a transverse profile of the pool and deck, and so on.
+Each item would require the client to make a feedback choice, and offer them the option of leaving comments about each item.

-After they work their way through the slides, they are then able to leave summary feedback about the project as a whole, and then finalize and submit.
+As they work their way through the slides, they will be able to leave summary feedback about the project as a whole, finalize, then submit.

-Click the Feedback Type Tab, and then select Add New Feedback Type to begin creating your first Feedback Type template.
+Click the Feedback Type tab, and then select Add New to begin creating your first Feedback Type template.

 1. Feedback Type Name

-Enter the Name by which you will remember this particular template
+Enter the name that allows you to remember this particular template.

 2. Feedback Type Title